 The winner is already hugely popular among the fanatical Spanish Eurofans – it’s Spain’s first male-female duet for a very long time, and the two artists fell in love while both on the talent show.
 Let’s hope they stay in love until May…

 It’s Sweden, it’s Melodifestivalen, now in its 58th year.
 4 semi-finals, a second chance round and then the biggest national final of them all on 10 March.

 6 acts were shortlisted for the Swiss national selection, Die ESC 2018 – Entscheidungsshow and took place on 4 February.
 The vote was split between an international jury and a televote.

-2017’s host are sticking to the national selection format they used this year – 2 semi-finals and a final.
-Semi-finals will take place on 10 and 17 February; final on 24 February.
+2017’s hosts stuck to the national selection format they used last year – 2 semi-finals and a final.
+Semi-finals took place on 10 and 17 February; final on 24 February.

 Eurovision: You Decide was back for its third year, in a different venue and with an additional host.
 We moved to the Brighton Dome, scene of Abba’s Eurovision triumph in 1974.
 Somewhat appropriately, Mel (Giedroyc) was joined by a new co-presenter – Swedish Eurovision 2015 winner and 2016 contest co-presenter, Måns Zelmerlöw!
 Aside from those changes, the format was similar to the two previous years – 6 shortlisted finalists took part in the live show on BBC2 and the winner decided by public vote and a professional jury.
 It took place on Wednesday 7 February and once again I was there!
 Check out my post on my evening at You Decide.